amkillam/OpenLanguage/README.md

 - [ ] Greatly expand field instruction parsing and lexing test coverage.
 Current coverage is insufficient for a best-effort proof of efficacy.
 - [ ] Greatly expand mergefield parsing and lexing test coverage.
-Current coverage is minimal and does not prove even minimal efficacy.
+Current coverage is sparse and does not prove even minimal efficacy.

 **Misc**